🇲🇶 16 Marvellous Facts about Martinique

 The terrain here is mostly mountainous and volcanic in origin, with the coastline featuring many beautiful sandy beaches.

-The total land area of Martinique is 436 square miles (1,128 square kilometres)…

-…that’s around 2/3 the size of the Isle of Skye.
+The total land area of Martinique is 436 square miles (1,128 square kilometers)…that’s around 2/3 the size of the Isle of Skye.

-…that’s around 42 times the population of the Isle of Skye!
+Martinique’s population was 376,480 in 2016 – that’s around 42 times the population of the Isle of Skye!

 Residents here are known as Martiniquais.

-The capital is Fort-de-France; it covers an area of 17 square miles (44 square kilometres) and had a population of 90,347 in 2006.
+The capital is Fort-de-France; it covers an area of 17 square miles (44 square kilometers) and had a population of 90,347 in 2006.

-Martinique boasts a wide range of wildlife, including manatees, bats, snakes, the Volcano (which happens to be endemic to Martinique), around 200 species of bird and around 225 species of reef fish!
-Frog
+Martinique boasts a wide range of wildlife, including manatees, bats, snakes, the Volcano Frog (which happens to be endemic to Martinique), around 200 species of bird and around 225 species of reef fish!

 The official language of Martinique is French.